Recent Articles

 • Jan van Stinemolen: The Lost Artist Behind Naples' Panorama

-Explore the mysterious life and innovative art of Jan van Stinemolen (1518–1582), the Renaissance artist behind the spectacular panoramic View of Naples.
-Discover how he blended mapmaking with painting.
+Explore the mysterious life and work of Jan van Stinemolen (1518–1582), the silversmith-turned-artist behind the spectacular View of Naples panorama.
+Discover how his unique blend of cartography and perspective created a masterpiece.